realworldocaml/book/en/09-modules2-draft.md

 module Four : sig val x : int end
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that `Increment` works on `Three_and_more`, despite the presence
-of the variable `y` that was not mentioned in the signature `X_int`.

-### An example: Interval logic
+### An example: Intervals

-To get a better sense of how functors work, it's useful to see an
-example that's more realistic than the rather trivial `Increment`
-example we used above.
-In the following, we'll show how to build a
+This example will show how to build a library for operating on
-library for operating on intervals that is parameterized over the type
+intervals that is functorized over the type of the endpoints of the
-of the endpoints of the intervals and the comparison function.
+intervals and the ordering of the endpoints.

-The first thing we'll need is a module type to represent the type of
+First we'll define a module type that captures the information we'll
-values along with a comparison function.
+need about the endpoints.
+This interface, which we call `Comparable`,
+contains just two things: the type of the endpoint, and a
+corresponding comparison function.
+Here, we follow the convention
+that the type that the module is about is called `t`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # module type Comparable = sig